-- Unique 1-Wire[®] interface requires only one port pin for communication - Derives power from data line ("parasite power")-does not need a local power supply - Multidrop capability simplifies distributed temperature sensing applications - Requires no external components - ± 2.0 °C accuracy from -10°C to +85°C - Measures temperatures from -55°C to +100°C (-67°F to +212°F) - Thermometer resolution is user-selectable from 9 to 12 bits - Converts temperature to 12-bit digital word in 750ms (max.) - User-definable temperature alarm settings - Alarm search command identifies and addresses devices whose temperature is outside of programmed limits (temperature alarm condition) - Software compatible with the DS18B20-PAR - Ideal for use in remote sensing applications (e.g., temperature probes) that do not have a local power source
+- Unique 1-Wire® interface requires only one port pin for communication. - Each device has a unique 64-bit serial code stored in an on-board ROM. - Multidrop capability simplifies distributed temperature-sensing applications. - Requires no external components. - Can be powered from data line.
+Power supply range is 3.0V to 5.5V. - Measures temperatures from -55°C to +125°C (-67°F to +257°F). - $\pm 2.0$ °C accuracy from -10°C to +85°C. - Thermometer resolution is user-selectable from 9 to 12 bits. - Converts temperature to 12-bit digital word in 750ms (max.) - User-definable nonvolatile (NV) alarm settings. - Alarm search command identifies and addresses devices whose temperature is outside of programmed limits (temperature alarm condition). - Software compatible with the DS18B20. - Applications include thermostatic controls, industrial systems, consumer products, thermometers, or any thermally sensitive system.